danielprwn/recipe-react-app/README.md

 ### `npm start`

 Key API from: https://spoonacular.com/ insert in .env file.

+The desktop application is not fully responsive.

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.